superagentxai/superagentx/README.md

 🚀 **Open-Source Framework**: A lightweight, open-source AI framework built for multi-agent applications with Artificial General Intelligence (AGI) capabilities.

+🎯 **Goal-Oriented Multi-Agents**: This technology enables the creation of agents with retry mechanisms to achieve set goals.
+Communication between agents is Parallel, Sequential, or hybrid.

 🏖️ **Easy Deployment**: Offers WebSocket, RESTful API, and IO console interfaces for rapid setup of agent-based AI solutions.

 ♨️ **Streamlined Architecture**: Enterprise-ready scalable and pluggable architecture.
 No major dependencies; built independently!